 WHERE IS THE PROMISE OF HIS COMING?

 "And take heed to yourselves, lest at any time your hearts be overcharged with surfeiting, and drunkenness, and cares of this life, and so that day come upon you unawares.
 For as a snare shall it come on all them that dwell on the face of the whole earth.
 Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man."
 (Luke 21:36)

-Those who are "accounted worthy to escape" that day, which will fall as a snare upon all who dwell on the earth, will also be spared the temptation of the strong delusion of II Thessalonians 2:11.
-Jesus prophesied to these, His elect: "Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.
-Behold, I come quickly: hold that fast which thou hast, that no man take thy crown. " (Rev. 3:10) The elders of these elect are seen in the next chapter of Revelation, casting their crowns of gold before the Throne of the Lamb, before the Tribulation begins.
+"Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.
+Behold, I come quickly: hold that fast which thou hast, that no man take thy crown. " (Rev. 3:10)

+WHERE IS THE PROMISE OF HIS COMING?